-LASIK (laser-assisted in situ keratomileusis) is a type of laser refractive surgery — the best known and most commonly performed.
-In general, a special type of cutting laser is used to precisely change the shape of your cornea — the dome-shaped transparent tissue at the front of your eye — to improve vision.
+During LASIK surgery, a special type of cutting laser is used to precisely change the shape of the dome-shaped clear tissue at the front of your eye (cornea) to improve vision.

 During LASIK eye surgery, an eye surgeon creates a flap in the cornea (A) — the transparent, dome-shaped surface of the eye that accounts for a large part of the eye's bending or refracting power.
 Then the surgeon uses a laser (B) to reshape the cornea, which corrects the refraction problems in the eye (C).

 Why it's done

 LASIK surgery may be an option for the correction of one of these vision problems:

 - Nearsightedness (myopia).
 When your eyeball is slightly longer than normal or when the cornea curves too sharply, light rays focus in front of the retina and blur distant vision.
 You can see objects that are close fairly clearly, but not those that are far away.

 - Farsightedness (hyperopia).
 When you have a shorter than average eyeball or a cornea that is too flat, light focuses behind the retina instead of on it.
 This makes near vision, and sometimes distant vision, blurry.

 - Astigmatism.
 When the cornea curves or flattens unevenly, the result is astigmatism, which disrupts focus of near and distant vision.